MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def enable_plugin(self, plugin_file_path: str) -> bool
 ```

 Enable an unloaded plugin from the given path.
-Return if the plugin gets
+Return if the plugin gets enabled successfully
-enabled successfully

-Parameter *plugin_file_path*: The file path of the plugin to enable.
+- Parameter *`plugin_file_path`*: The file path of the plugin to enable.
+Example: `plugins/my_plugin.py.disabled`
-Example: "plugins/my_plugin.py.disabled"

 #### reload_plugin